lmarti/sms-eda-mec/README.md

 # `sms-eda-mec`
-### Matlab source code for the SMS-EDA-MEC multi-objective estimation of distribution algorithm
+#### Matlab reference implementation for the S-Metric Selection Estimation of Distribution Algorithm based on Multivariate Extension of Copulas (SMS-EDA-MEC)

 ## Summary